JaydenBeckwith/JaydenBeckwith/README.md

 </p>

 - 🔭 I’m currently working on bioinformatic and machine learning projects
-- 🌱 I’m in my final semester - Master of Bioinformatics, University of Queensland
+- 🌱 I’m a graduate - Master of Bioinformatics, University of Queensland
 - 👯 I’m looking to collaborate on open source projects
 <!--
 **JaydenBeckwith/JaydenBeckwith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.